jingyi-cui/jingyi-cui.github.io/content/_index.md

 * Bidding for Reputation in Online Labor Markets

-* The Double Edges of Reducing Job Application Costs
+* The Double Edges of Reducing Job Application Costs *with Gabriel Dias and Justin Ye*

 * The Global Market for White-Collar Jobs *with Samuel Solomon*